pydata/xarray/doc/data-structures.rst

 :py:class:`~pandas.DataFrame` or :py:class:`~pandas.Series`.

-DataArray objects also can have a ``name`` and can hold arbitrary metadata in the form of their ``attrs`` property (an ordered dictionary).
-Names and attributes are strictly for users and user-written code: xarray makes no attempt to interpret them, and propagates them only in unambiguous cases (see FAQ, :ref:`approach to metadata`).
+DataArray objects also can have a ``name`` and can hold arbitrary metadata in the form of their ``attrs`` property.
+Names and attributes are strictly for users and user-written code: xarray makes no attempt to interpret them, and propagates them only in unambiguous cases
+(see FAQ, :ref:`approach to metadata`).

 .. _creating a dataarray: